nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 3. **Thread**: Modules that need to perform blocking operations have their own thread
 4. **Initialization**: Modules are initialized at system startup, either through SYS_INIT() or in its dedicated thread

-As a rule of thumb, modules in the Asset Tracker Template should, when possible, not be aware of each other, and should not have any dependencies between them.
-This is not always possible, but it is a good practice to strive for.
-Some modules will have to be aware of each other, such as the Main module, which is the central module that controls the system.
-The Main module will have to be aware of other modules in the system to implement the business logic of the application.
+Modules in the Asset Tracker Template should avoid dependencies and remain unaware of each other whenever possible.
+This decoupling improves maintainability and extensibility.
+However, some exceptions exist, such as the Main module, which must interact with other modules to implement the application's business logic.
+Another example is the cloud module that needs to be aware of the network module to know when it is connected to the network and when it is not.

 ## Zbus